The-Marcy-Lab-School/problem-set-2-scope-arrays/short-response.md

 ## Short Response Section

 **Directions:**
-Write your responses to the questions below directly in this document.
-When you commit and push your changes, you will be able to see your rendered markdown on GitHub.
+Write your responses directly below in this document without removing the questions.
+Your answers must be properly formatted.
+You should preview this markdown file before submitting.
+When you commit and push your changes, you will also be able to see your rendered markdown on GitHub.

 ### Scope